bibamur/prodoct-analytics-suite/readme.md

 # Basic tools for Product Analytics

-This repository contains basic tools for product analytics and open for everyone who would like to use it.
+This repository contains basic tools for product analytics and is open for everyone who would like to use it.
-The approach to the analysis is based on the model of user events: each event is a particular action performed by user in the product.
+The approach to the analysis is based on the model of user events: each event is a particular action performed by the user in the product.

 [You can see the detailed description of the tools in the project's wiki.](https://github.com/bibamur/product-analytics-suite/wiki)